segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/facebook-lead-ads/index.md

 ### No Data After Updating Credentials

-When a connected account changes or updates their credentials, the customer will have to create a new Facebook Lead Ads source.
-Reauthorization implies that a new token gets generated, but the token is not the sole link between Segment and Facebook.
-A Segment app is installed onto an FB Account and that will be the sprouting point from where tokens are generated.
-The reason we can't disconnect and reconnect the CRM on Facebook with reauthorization is because the creation of a new token will mean to invalidate the rest of the tokens attached to the same Facebook account.
+When you update or change credentials on a connected account, you need to create a new Facebook Lead Ads source to reauthorize Facebook.
+Reauthorization implies that a new token is generated, but the token is not the only link between Segment and Facebook.

+When you connect the Facebook Leads Ads source, a Segment application is installed on the connected Facebook account.
+If you were to generate a new token on the same source, it would invalidate all other tokens attached to that Facebook account.

-For example, let's imagine you have a Facebook Account with three accounts: Account A, Account B, and Account C. You connect Segment to all of them and then generate tokens respectively.
-Later on, you decide for whatever reason to reauthorize the "Account A" page, the other tokens will be invalidated, and the pages will stop working.
+For example, if you have a Facebook Account with three accounts: Account A, Account B, and Account C. You connect Segment to all of them and then generate tokens respectively.
+Later on, if you need to reauthorize the "Account A" page, the tokens for Account B and Account C are invalidated, and the pages  stop working.